Phenomenological noise model for superconducting qubits: two-state fluctuators and 1=f noise: determination of model parameters from experimental data

 For general $s$, $\Gamma_1$ can be expressed in terms of hypergeometric function in $s$.
 In the case of $1/f$ noise, $s=0$ and we have Eq. \ref{eq:g1}.
 Since $\gamma_{\max}$ is the only unknown in the equation ($\Gamma_1$ is experimentally measurable and the other quantities can be derived from the experiment), $\gamma_{\max}$ can be extracted, at least in principle.
 But for the data in Ref. \cite{Yoshihara06, Kakuyanagi07}, we are unable to back out $\gamma_{\max}$.
 One finds $\tan^{-1}(2\gamma_{\max}/B_0)$ has to be greater than $\pi/2$ to validate the equation.

 The lack of experimental accuracy might not help for this self-inconsistency.
 One possible remedy is that there is some other source of high frequency noise, other than RTN, to cause relaxation.
+Thus the experimentally observed $\Gamma_1$, as denoted by $\Gamma_1^{(ex)}$ in Table \ref{tab:results} is actually greater than $\Gamma_1^{(th)}=\pi\alpha g^2/2B_0$ which only includes the energy relaxation due to the fluctuators.
+Here $\Gamma_1^{(th)}$ is defined with $\gamma_\text{max}=\infty$ and $\theta = \pi/2$ for Eq. \ref{eq:g1}.